IPGP/rinexmod/README.md

 `pip install pandas`

-## rinexmod in command lines interface
+## RinexMod in command lines interface

 ### rinexmod.py

 This is the main frontend function.
-It takes a list of RINEX Hatanaka compressed files (.d.Z or .d.gz or .rnx.gz), loop the RINEX files list to modify the file's header.
-It then writes them back to Hatanaka compressed format in an output folder.
-It permits also to rename the files changing the four first characters of the file name with another site code.
+It takes a list of RINEX Hatanaka compressed files (.d.Z or .d.gz or .rnx.gz), loop over the RINEX files list to modify the file's header.
+It then writes them back to Hatanaka-compressed format in an output folder.
+It also allows to rename the files, changing the four first characters of the file name with another site code.
 It can write those files with the long name naming convention with the --longname option.